Harry Maguire: Personal life

 In February 2018, Maguire got engaged to his long-term girlfriend Fern Hawkins after seven years of dating.
 The couple married on 25 June 2022 at the Chateau de Varennes in South Burgundy, France.
 On 3 April 2019, Maguire announced that Hawkins had given birth to their first child, a daughter.
 Maguire and Hawkins had their second daughter on 9 May 2020.

 In 2022, Maguire was targeted with a bomb threat, resulting in the police sweeping his house for devices.

 In January 2025, Maguire received a 56-day driving ban and a £1,052 fine for exceeding a local speed limit by 35 mph.

 Altercation in Greece

 On 21 August 2020, Maguire was arrested on the Greek island of Mykonos after an incident involving the police.
-Manchester United said in a statement that Maguire was "fully co-operating with the Greek authorities".
-Maguire appeared in court on the island of Syros the following day, after spending two days in detention.
-He was released from custody with his trial postponed until 25 August.
-On 25 August, Maguire was convicted of all charges, and found guilty of aggravated assault, resisting arrest and attempted bribery by a court on the island of Syros.
-Maguire was absent at the court ruling.
-The same day, Maguire was given a suspended jail term of 21 months and 10 days, for it was a first offence and the three charges were classed as misdemeanours.
+In a statement, Manchester United claimed that he was "fully co-operating with the Greek authorities".
+After spending two days in detention, Maguire appeared in court on the island of Syros.
+He was charged with aggravated assault, resisting arrest and attempted bribery, being released from custody pending his trial on 25 August.

-On 26 August 2020, Maguire's legal team lodged an appeal against the court verdict.
-While Manchester United and some British media sources have asserted that his conviction is nullified, this is disputed by the prosecution.
-On 5 March 2021, it was reported that Maguire's appeal was unlikely to take place that year, and that while the prosecution are keen for the case to be resolved as quickly as possible, proceedings could theoretically be delayed until 2028.
+On 25 August 2020, Maguire was convicted of all three charges.
+Because this was a first offence and the charges had been classified as misdemeanours, he was sentenced to prison, the term suspended, for 21 months and 10 days.
+The next day, his legal team lodged an appeal; the verdict was upheld on 4 March 2026, with Maguire given a suspended prison sentence of 15 months.